2.0 (film): Marketing and release

 In November 2016, it was revealed that 2.0 was scheduled for release during Diwali on 18 October 2017.
 In April 2017, Raju Mahalingam, the film's former producer, announced that the film's release had been postponed to 25 January 2018 citing better incorporation of visual effects.
 The release date was later moved to 14 April 2018.
 The release date was once again moved to 27 April 2018 but instead Kaala took that spot resulting in another delay of the film.
 The making video of the film was revealed on 25 August 2017.
 The film, which contains approximately 1,000 visual effects shots according to producers, was delayed numerous times while the computer-generated imagery (CGI) work was being completed by numerous effects studios.
 The film was finally slated to be released in cinemas on 29 November 2018.

 The teaser of 2.0 was released on Ganesh Chaturti, 13 September 2018, in both 3D and 2D.
 Its 2D teaser video has been viewed over 32 million times in 24 hours.
 The film topic was trended and top searched queries on Google Trends for a week.
+Google India also marked the moment with a special animated tribute celebrating the film’s massive search popularity.
 But the teaser did not mention the release date.
 According to the source, "There may be a lot of VFX work left in the film and they do not want to delay things too much.
 This is why, the makers Lyca Productions seem to have put out the teaser so that they can keep the audiences busy."
 In addition to its original language, the film will be released in 14 other languages with dubbed versions.
 The film has recovered approximately ₹370 crore from satellite, digital and music rights.
 This includes, but is not limited to, about ₹110 crore for satellite to Zee Tamil and digital rights and ₹50 crore for digital rights, the latter sold to Amazon Prime Video.